subsquid/docs/docs/basics/overview.md

 ## What is Subsquid

-Subsquid is a full-stack blockchain indexing solution which includes an open-source SDK, specialized data lakes for on-chain data (Archives) and a hosted service (Aquarium).
+Subsquid is a full-stack blockchain indexing solution which includes an open-source SDK, specialized data lakes for on-chain data (Archives) and a hosted service (Subsquid Cloud).
 Subsquid solves the data access problem for a wide range of online and analytical use cases, including:

 - A flexible and performant backend for decentralized applications.
 In most cases, Subsquid can completely replace client RPC read requests with a tailored GraphQL API, significantly reducing the infrastructure costs and shortening the frontend development cycles.
 - A data pipeline for preparing, transforming and loading large volumes of on-chain data for data analysis and forensics.